Morayfield

 Morayfield has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 40 projects likely to impact the area.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 40 projects likely impacting the region.
 Notable projects include Pine Valley Water Supply Project, New state school for Caboolture West (Waraba), Morayfield Land Subdivision, and Summerstone Estate.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.